For many, retirement is a life stage where one can sit back, relax, and enjoy life.

 A Warning on Online Job Scams

-Whether you’re starting an online business, offering a freelance service, or applying for a full-time online job, you’ll inevitably face scammers eager to steal your precious information, fool you into investing into shady businesses, or dupe you into thinking you’re going to be paid for a month’s worth of work only to be left in the dark when it’s payday.
+Whether you’re starting an online business, offering a freelance service, or applying for a full-time online job, you’ll inevitably face scammers eager to steal your precious information, fool you into investing in shady businesses, or dupe you into thinking you’re going to be paid for a month’s worth of work only to be left in the dark when it’s payday.

 The only good thing about this is that there are resources to use, such as the Better Business Bureau or just by Googling the name or company name that you’re dealing with.

-In general, you shouldn’t pay a company or a person to find work, or start a new job.
+In general, you shouldn’t pay a company or a person to find work or start a new job.
 Most job boards are available without charge.